matthew-andrews/web-app/README.md

 - ~~New modules for missing components.~~
 - ~~Page.js for the routing.~~
-- ftdomdelegate for the click behaviours.
+- ~~ftdomdelegate for the click behaviours.~~
-- fruitmachine on the client side.
+- ~~fruitmachine on the client side.~~
 - ~~Find better ways of splitting codepaths between client and server.~~
+- Teardown views, don't just rip them out.
+- Add data sync.
+- Add AppCache.

 Clean up: